LukasFuchs/GeoModBox.jl/examples/HeatEquation/1D/README.md

 #### Boundary conditions

 &emsp;Different thermal boundary conditions can be set for our model for which we now utilize the *ghost nodes*.
 Here, we focus on two fundamental conditions, the *Dirichlet* and *Neumann* boundary conditions.
-To consider both boundary conditions to solving the equations, one needs to define the temperature on the *ghost nodes* based on the assumed boundary condition.
+To consider both boundary conditions to solving the equations, one needs to define the temperature at the *ghost nodes* based on the assumed boundary condition.
 The Dirichlet boundary condition defines a constant temperature along the boundary, such that the temperatures at the left (west) and right (east) *ghost node* are defined as:

 $$
 T_{G,W} = 2T_{BC,W} - T_{1}, \tag{6}